aiidateam/aiida-core/docs/source/developer_guide/internals.rst

 *Methods to get the input data*

-- :py:meth:`~aiida.orm.implementation.general.node.AbstractNode.get_inputs_dict` returns a dictionary where the key is the label of the input link.

-- :py:meth:`~aiida.orm.implementation.general.node.AbstractNode.get_inputs` returns the list of input nodes
+- :py:meth:`~aiida.orm.implementation.general.node.AbstractNode.get_incoming` returns the iterator of input nodes

 - :py:meth:`~aiida.orm.implementation.general.node.AbstractNode.inp` returns a :py:meth:`~aiida.orm.implementation.general.node.NodeInputManager` object that can be used to access the node's parents.